Cast Expressions

 Static Casts

-Static casts perform compile-time verified conversions between compatible types, analogous to C++ static_cast
+Static casts perform compile-time verified conversions between compatible types, analogous to C++ static_cast.

 Syntax